-As On Ramps' mission is accomplished, it envisions catalyzing a church in each of Fresno's 22 neighborhoods of concentrated poverty pursuing this same mission.
-Simply put, On Ramps' vision is to see
+As On Ramps' mission moves forward, we envision catalyzing and connecting churches in each of Fresno's 22 neighborhoods experiencing concentrated poverty, united around pursuing this same mission.

 On Ramps exists to be a Healing Community Healing its Community

-We pursue this mission by seeking to embody the following values:
+We pursue our mission by seeking to embody the following values:

 REACH (Relationships Matter), RENEW (Scripture, Prayer, & Worship), RELEASE (Empowerment), and REPEAT (Simplicity & Sustainability)

-Partnership-Oriented: an understanding that the vision God has given us is bigger than any single local church and will require partnership to achieve it.
+Partnership-Oriented: we understand that the vision God has given us is bigger than any single local church and will require partnership.
 This is the church's posture.

-Mission-Driven: this is not something the church does when we "have time."
-The church doesn't have a mission - God's mission has a church.
+Mission-Driven: The church doesn't have a mission - God's mission has a church.
 The church has a purpose.

 Gift-Valuing: God has given everyone gifts.
-Therefore, leadership is not the task of a small group but of all.
-This places church polity in the hands of a community rather than a few individuals.
+Leadership, therefore, is not the task of a small group but of all.
+This centers church polity around the community rather than a few individuals.

 Burden-Bearing: at the end of the day, nothing matters more than relationships.
-We will forego tasks in order to be present to one another and be a Biblical community.
+We will forego tasks in order to be present to one another in Biblical community.
 The church is about people.

 1955 Broadway St. Fresno, CA 93721 Tel: 559-481-1120